iilabau/AU-MSTRdataset/README.md

 ## Relevant Paper
 The following paper may be cited while referring to this dataset.

 T. Khan, A.F.
-Mollah, "A novel multi-scale deep neural framework for script invariant text detection", Cognitive System Research, Elsevier.
-(Communicated)
+Mollah, "A novel multi-scale deep neural framework for script invariant text detection" (communicated)

 ## Contributors:
 Tauseef Khan, Senuior Research Fellow, Department of Computer Science and Engineering, Aliah University, IIA/27 NewTown, Kolkata 700160, India